thegodone/molds-branch/doc/README.txt

 SAMPLE and TEST
    See files in "test" directories for sample files.
    In the "test" directory, *.in files are input files, then *.dat files are associated output files.
-For test calculations, carry out below ruby-script in the "test" directory.
-This scripb will finished in a few minutes with big output(a few thausands lines).
+To execute all test cases, carry out below ruby-script in the "test" directory.
+This script will finished in a few minutes with big output(a few thausands lines).

    $ ruby Test_Of_MolDS.rb

+   To execute some specific test cases, carry out below ruby-script with the test names you want. .in and .dat after the name will be ignored.

+   $ ruby Test_Of_MolDS.rb test1.in test2.dat test3 ...

 ==============================================================================
 CAPABILITIES: